 Topic 3: Context of International development: core ideas

-Topic 4: Context of international development: case studies
+Topic 4: Context of international development: theories, approaches and case studies

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.